nkalanjeri/MyfirstGitProject/README.md

-# Java Cloudant Web Starter Overview
+# Java Cloudant Web Starter Overview1234

 The Java Cloudant Web Starter demonstrates how to use the Bluemix Cloudant NoSQL DB service.
 The app displays persisted files and lets the user upload new files or delete old files.